Skip to main content

 #

-This was the most impactful quality improvement.
+This was the most impactful quality improvement in v1, and it still is.
 Whisper supports an initial_prompt parameter — a string of text that primes the model before transcription begins.
 By feeding it a paragraph of domain-specific terminology, the model becomes much better at recognizing those terms correctly.

-Without the prompt, the model consistently misrecognizes terms like onteigening (expropriation) as similar-sounding common words.
+Without the prompt, the model consistently misrecognizes terms like hypertensie as similar-sounding common words.
 With it, those terms are recognized correctly.

 The same approach works for any domain.
 A medical prompt would list drug names and clinical terminology.
 A legal prompt would include case-specific terms.
 A podcast prompt might include recurring guest names and topic-specific jargon.
 You create a plain text file for each context and pass it via --prompt.